anneaasengen/brain_age_MS/README.md

 # Master's Thesis Repository
 This repository contains code developed during my master thesis project titled "Brain Age Prediction from Gray Matter Asymmetry in Multiple Sclerosis".
-The project investigates whether voxel-wise gray matter asymmetry maps derived from T1-weighted MRI data can be used to predict brain age, and whether asymmetry-based brain age measures may have clinical relevance in multiple sclerosis.
+The project investigates whether voxel-wise gray matter asymmetry maps derived from T1-weighted MRI data can be used to predict brain age, and whether asymmetry-based brain age measures may have clinical relevance in multiple sclerosis (MS).

 ## Table of Contents